-“Oh good,” Rebecca expresses her relief and sheds her pained look.
+“Oh good,” Rebecca expresses her relief and sheds her anguished look.

 “We’re not in a rush, are we?
 I would like to hear it again.
 It’s a short story.
 Would you mind?”
 I ask.

 “Not in the slightest!”
-Rebecca answers enthusiastically for the group.
+Rebecca answers enthusiastically on behalf of the group.
 She’s a sucker for a good Bible story.

 And so, before anyone has time to object, I summon the narrator.
-“Beast, would you please read the story of Samson and Delilah to us.
-My favorite version, please,” I request, politely—even though he is a machine, my soup-ah mega-confuzer: I’m teaching him manners, as well as how to narrate a piece of text or a novel.
+“Beast(The) Beast is the name of Bitsi's all-powerful mega confuzer (computer), would you please read the story of Samson and Delilah to us?
+My favorite version, please,” I request, politely—even though he is a machine, my soup-ah mega-confuzer, I’m teaching him manners, as well as how to narrate a piece of text or a novel.
 After pointing him at an audio library with text, however, there’s not much teaching to do.
 It’s more tweaking of nuances, which are hard for a machine to compute.
-I finished tweaking Beast’s narration of this particular Biblical passage many years ago.
+I finished tweaking Beast’s narration of this particular biblical passage many years ago.

 “Certainly, sir.
-Narrator-style, or movie-style, sir?” responds the Beast.
-“Movie, I think, Beast,” as I settle back on the sofa and lean gently against my wife, resting my head on her shoulder.
+Narrator-style or movie-style, sir?” responds the Beast.
+“Movie, I think, Beast,” I answer as I settle back on the sofa and lean gently against my wife, resting my head on her shoulder.
 She runs her fingers slowly over my cropped hair.
 “Shall I begin, sir?” requests the Beast.

 And it came about that Samson passed through the valley of Sorek.
 And while he was dining there, he saw a woman whose name was Delilah.
 He looked at her, and what he saw was good.
 And though he knew it not to be so, her skin seemed pale and pure as that of a virgin.

 As Samson’s gaze falls upon Delilah, her cheeks blossom and flush as a freshly ripened cherry waiting to be plucked.
 Samson notices his loins stirring.
 Yet more significantly, something moves in his heart.
 Or is that his soul shifting from deep within?
 Smitten with adoration such as he has not known before, Samson moves toward Delilah, carefully.
-He is conscious of his own feet and attempts not to fall over them.
+He is suddenly conscious of his own two feet and fearful of clumsiness.